argodev/studies/ot_survey/OT_Class_05_Manuscript.md

 Here we have a majestic window into the mystery of God’s electing love.
 He chose this people simply because he loved them.  _Not because of anything about them_; __he just loved them__.
 Their relationship with God is based entirely in God’s grace.

 We can apply this to our lives too.
 Though we are in a different chapter of redemptive history, love should still be at the center of how we engage with God.
-When Jesus was asked what the greatest commandment was, he quoted Deuteronomy 6:4.  " You shall love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind, and your neighbor as yourself.
+When Jesus was asked what the greatest commandment was, he quoted Deuteronomy 6:4.
+"You shall love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind, and your neighbor as yourself.
 (Luke 10:27)."  _But, like Israel, we must recognize that we can only love God because he first chose and loved us.
 We love God by first tasting his gracious, electing love for us_.

 And as we look over this section of general covenant stipulations, we see that a crucial part of loving God is obeying the first commandment:  having no other gods but him.
 That’s why Moses instructs the people to completely destroy foreign idols in chapter 7 (7:5-6), to never forget God’s faithfulness in chapter 8 (8:10-14), and to remember that idolatry is deadly in chapter 9 (9:27-29).